Chair of the Community Engagement Panel for the San Onofre Nuclear Generating Station

 Dr. David Victor (21:33):

 And there will be some [Taylon] activities.
 At some point, this site will go back to the Navy.
 They own the land, they’re already started taking back the site on the other side of the I-5 highway.
 I will say one thing about the schedule, which I think has been very interesting and we learned this among other places by visiting the plant North of, North of Chicago, is now that you have private contractors that are specialists in decommissioning, there’s been a lot of learning.
 And so they’re doing it faster.
 They’re doing it plausibly safer.
-They’re doing it at lower cost than would have been the case.
+They’re doing it at a lower cost than would have been the case.
 If you had a bunch of individual electric utilities that are specialized specialists in running electric plants, decommissioning their own plants.
 And so I think that’s a big deal.
-I think that, I hope that we will see some big benefits from that kind of specialization for the San Onofre site, because they’ve contracted with one of those specialist companies and I would not be at all surprised to see that it’s got to run faster.
+I think that I hope that we will see some big benefits from that kind of specialization for the San Onofre site because they’ve contracted with one of those specialist companies and I would not be at all surprised to see that it’s got to run faster.

 Kari Hulac (22:33):

 Great, great.
 Well, thank you so much for joining me today.
 I learned a lot and I wish you the best in your work there.
 And I hope to get down there and visit it in person.

 Well, please, please come visit.
 It’ll be a, right now all of our meetings, by the way, are by Skype and all of our meetings, even when they were in person are all up on the website and we’ve invested, a whole lot of people have invested a whole lot of time in making SONGScommunity.com, a highly informative site, a lot of information about the decommissioning process.
 And so please do come visit.